Millage Recipient Profile - West Michigan Partnership for Children

 “WMPC is proud to be part of the Ready by Five Provider Network.
 Family engagement, peer support, and mentoring are known as successful strategies to promote safety, permanency, and wellbeing of children and families in the child welfare system,” said Kylene Dalton-Koons, Director of Care Coordination.

-WMPC prioritizes placing children with relatives and seeks nurturing adoptive homes only when return to home is not possible.
+WMPC prioritizes placing children with relatives and seeks to nurture adoptive homes only when return to home is not possible.
 WMPC ensures children who have been removed from their parents’ custody by the court and placed under the care and supervision of the state due to abuse or neglect are placed in safe, family-like settings with culturally responsive and trauma-informed services.

 The new program will create six new roles/employment opportunities for those with lived experience in the child welfare system.
 “Through the new Parent Engagement Program, parents of children 0-5 will receive increased peer-to-peer mentorship and encouragement from individuals who have been in their shoes.” continued Kylene.